pirafrank/workspace/README.md

 ## Usage

-To get started, symlink config you want to use to files in your clone and add `./bin` dir to `$PATH`.
+To get started, symlink config you want to use to files in your clone and add the whole cloned repo to `~/dotfiles`.

-Setup scripts are meant to be execute manually to install and configure a PC setup or Docker Image workspaces (read below).
+Setup scripts (both in repo root and `workspaces` dir) are meant to be execute manually to install and configure a PC setup or Docker Image workspaces (read below).
+They assume `~/dotfiles` exists.

 Core setup uses zsh and zprezto.
-Files for oh-my-zsh config are available (yet I don't use it that much anymore).
+Files for oh-my-zsh config are available (yet I don't use such config anymore).

-`~/.zsh_custom` is automatically sourced and `~/bin2` is automatically added to `$PATH`.
+`~/.zsh_custom` is automatically sourced, also `~/dotfiles/bin` and `~/bin2` are automatically added to `$PATH`.
 Those are not part of the repo and can be used for custom/specific aliases and userspace software installation.

 That's all, there is no real how-to actually.
 For more info just look at the code.
 Google is your friend.